campe0n/readme_generator/readme.md

 [Questions](#questions)

 ## Installation Instructions
-There are no installation instructions for this readme
+No installation instructions.

 ## Usage Information
-Type
+run node index.js to start the application

 ## Contribution Guidelines
-contribution is not neccessary.
+No contribution is neccessary.

 ## Test Instructions
-There is no test for this program.
+No test instructions.

 ## Questions
 If you have any questions, you can reach me using these methods.

 [github](https://github.com/campe0n)

-email: someemail@someprovider.com
+email: melvinrf@outlook.com

 ## License
-This project is licensed by GPL
+This project is licensed by MIT